bufferflies/tikv/doc/features/native_br.md

 #### On Apply

 1. The changeset is applied to `ShardMeta` through `ShardMeta::apply_restore_shard`.
+Next, `Peer` sends an `ApplyMsg::PrepareChangeSet` message to `Applier`.

-The apply of `custom_log` is then paused, and a thread is spawned to prepare the changeset.
+2. `Applier` clears relevant caches including the lock cache, and pauses the apply of `custom_log` in `Applier::handle_prepare_restore_shard` when it receives the `ApplyMsg::PrepareChangeSet`.
+Then, a thread is spawned to prepare the changeset.

-2. Tables are loaded to prepare the changeset for apply in `EngineCore::prepare_change_set`.
+3. Tables are loaded to prepare the changeset for apply in `EngineCore::prepare_change_set`.

-3. The changeset is then applied to `kvengine` through `EngineCore::apply_restore_shard`.
+4. The changeset is then applied to `kvengine` through `EngineCore::apply_restore_shard`.

 #### Post-Apply